oiwjewe/network-security-detector/content/geo-ip-doc.md

 ---

-This script efficiently sets up the environment by downloading the required database, installing dependencies, and preparing a trained model for anomaly detection, with each step clearly separated for easy execution and maintenance.
+This script sets up the environment by downloading the required database, installing dependencies, and preparing a trained model for anomaly detection, with each step clearly separated for easy execution and maintenance.